dhara6894/clean-code/README.md

 		average = sum(numbers) / len(numbers)
 		print(average)
 - Don't use closing brace comments.
-- Use as explanation of intent.
-- Use as clarification of code.
+- Use as explanation of intent or clarification of code.
 - Use as warning of consequences.

+		Often we know that certain code lines are very necessary and that the program, for example, could crash without them.
+In this situation, other developers might be warned of the value of certain code lines.
 - Don't comment out code.
 Just remove.

 		The worst thing you can do is to leave code commented out in your programs.
 		All the debug code or debug messages should be removed before pushing to a version control system, otherwise, your colleagues will be scared of deleting it and your commented code will stay there forever.